usds/SME-QA-Website/pages/phases/certificate.md

 ### Time in Grade Verification

-In addition, at this stage you should verify the Time in Grade requirements for those applicants who will be on the certificate.
-However, there is no need to double check an applicant that a SME has determined does not meet the time in grade requirement.
+In addition, at this stage you may verify the Time in Grade requirements for those applicants who will be on the certificate.

 ## Post-Certificate Interviews